Friday, March 21, 2025

 I timed my departure through the "Bridge of Lions", not the "Lion Bridge" as I had first called it, and was corrected by the bridge master.
 Crossed the bridge at 9AM.

 Easy motor run, arriving at the free dock at Little Sister Creek at 3PM.
 I had to dock single-handedly.
-Conditions were not as bad as the last time I docked here ... with lots of help.
+Conditions were not as bad as the last time I docked here, thanks to lots of help.

 Walked a little and stayed for an extra day.